iktzdx/neovimrc/README.md

 Make sure to remove or backup your current `~/.config/nvim` directory.

 ```
-git clone --depth 1 --branch v2.0.2 git@github.com:iktzdx/nvim.git ~/.config/nvim
+git clone --depth 1 --branch v2.1.0 git@github.com:iktzdx/nvim.git ~/.config/nvim
 ```

 ### Plugins

 [Lazy](https://github.com/folke/lazy.nvim) is used as a plugin manager.
-To manage plugins use the `:Lazy` command.
+Run the `:Lazy` command to access the main menu.

 Run `nvim .` and wait for the plugins to be installed.